You don’t have to carry this alone

 • Guilt about what you did, or didn’t do

-• A sense of disbelief
+• A sense of disbelief or unreality

 A serious diagnosis can change life overnight.

-Whether it is your own illness or someone else’s, the moment of diagnosis can bring shock, fear, anger, disbelief, or a strange sense of unreality.
-Even when symptoms have been present for some time, having them named can feel like a dividing line — life before and life after.
+Whether it is your own illness or someone else’s, the moment of diagnosis can bring shock, fear, anger, or a strange sense of unreality.
+Chronic or terminal illness can bring ongoing losses — energy, independence, certainty, plans, and aspects of identity.

 You might be: